Eye cancer is a general term that includes different cancer types. The type depends on the type of cell it starts in.

 The tissues surrounding the eyeball (orbit)

-The orbit is the tissue surrounding the eyeball.
-It includes:
+The orbit is the eye socket that contains the tissues surrounding the eyeball.
+These include:

 - muscles that allow the eyeball to move in different directions